GaiaNet-AI/docs/docs/tutorial/eliza.md

 ### Advanced use case

-For more inspiration, refer to[Nader Fabit's example on building a Twitter AI bot](https://x.com/dabit3/status/1863772029565981144).
+For more inspiration, refer to [Nader Dabit's example on building a Twitter AI bot](https://x.com/dabit3/status/1863772029565981144).